Krutsch/hydro-js/README.md

 args: value: `any`<br>
 returns: unique Proxy object

 Returns a Proxy object that can be used in `html`.
 The Proxy is a layer over a function that can set the value.
+If the argument is a function, then the argument of the passed in function will be provided as the current value for the Proxy.
 Interally, the hydro Proxy is used and this reactive Proxy hides it's complexity.

 ### observe